Bridgeport Water Quality at a Glance

 Water Sources

-- Watershed Protection: Comprehensive land conservation and watershed management program including 23 reservoirs and source protection measures to safeguard water quality across the service area.
+• Watershed Protection: Comprehensive land conservation and watershed management program including multiple reservoirs and source protection measures to safeguard water quality across the service area.

 Advanced Treatment Technology

-- Multiple Treatment Plants: Nine water treatment plants throughout the system utilize multi-barrier approaches including coagulation, flocculation, sedimentation, filtration, and disinfection with advanced monitoring systems.
+• Treatment Infrastructure: Multiple water treatment plants throughout the system utilize multi-barrier approaches including coagulation, flocculation, sedimentation, filtration, and disinfection with monitoring systems throughout the network.

-- Distribution Infrastructure: Over 3,000 miles of distribution lines supported by 101 pump stations and 74 water storage tanks, with smart monitoring technology throughout the network.
+• Distribution Infrastructure: Over 3,000 miles of distribution lines supported by numerous pump stations and water storage tanks, with monitoring technology throughout the network.

 Infrastructure Modernization

-- Rate Management: First-ever water rate decrease announced for 2024-2025, with average single-family homes saving approximately $35 annually due to operational efficiencies.
+• Rate Management: Bridgeport achieved first-ever water rate decrease for 2024-2025, with average single-family homes saving approximately $35 annually due to operational efficiencies under new third-party operator Inframark.

 Customer Protection Initiatives

 Aquarion Water Company provides extensive customer support through various programs, including the Low Income Rate Assistance Program (LIRAP) offering 15% bill discounts for eligible Connecticut residents and flexible payment plans for managing past-due balances.
 Educational outreach helps residents understand water quality, conservation practices, and emerging contaminant issues like PFAS.
-Aquarion’s commitment to water quality includes transparent communication through annual Consumer Confidence Reports and proactive PFAS testing.
-The utility’s investments in advanced treatment technologies, land conservation, and source water protection demonstrate its dedication to providing safe, reliable drinking water while preparing for future challenges including new federal PFAS regulations and growing metropolitan area demands.
+While Aquarion’s water meets federal standards, independent testing reveals significant concerns with disinfection byproducts and PFAS detection that exceed health-based guidelines.
+The utility is preparing for new federal PFAS regulations taking effect 2027-2029 and investing in treatment technologies to address these emerging contaminant challenges while maintaining safe, reliable drinking water service.

 Recommendations for Bridgeport Residents